 - Memorial University is proud to offer a broad range of professional skills development programs and services for graduate diploma, master's, and doctoral students.
-The Enhanced Development of the Graduate Experience (EDGE) is a comprehensive viewing tool that identifies opportunities for students to become fully integrated into the Memorial scholarly community and to develop professional skills beyond those gained within the disciplines.
+The Enhanced Development of the Graduate Experience (EDGE) offers online and on-campus workshops and resources for graduate students to promote academic readiness, career readiness, career advancement, and professional skills development beyond disciplinary work and activities.

 - The Glenn Roy Blundon Centre co-ordinates services for students with disabilities and those with short-term illnesses and injuries attending Memorial University of Newfoundland’s St. John’s Campus.
 Services and accommodations include: assistance arranging academic accommodations for tests and exams (medical or psycho-educational documentation is required), access to assistive technology, orientation of new students, note-taking assistance, card access to wheelchair elevators and lifts on campus, in-servicing of faculty and staff regarding disability issues and accommodations, and a liaising network among students, faculty, staff, and community groups.

-- For further information, contact the Centre by visiting the University Centre, room UC4007, or by telephone to (709) 864-2156 (Voice), (709) 864-4763 (TTY), or by e-mail to firstname.lastname@example.org, or through the Glenn Roy Blundon Centre website.
-For information about the services available at Grenfell Campus, contact the Student Services Learning Centre in person at room AS235, or by telephone to (709) 637-6268, or by e-mail to email@example.com, or through the Student Services Learning Centre website.
-For information about the services available at the Fisheries and Marine Institute Campus, contact the Department of Student Affairs in person at room W3011, or by telephone to (709) 757-0702, or through the Department of Student Affairs website.
+For further information, contact the Centre by telephone to (709) 864-2156 (Voice), (709) 864-4763 (TTY), or by e-mail to firstname.lastname@example.org, or through the Glenn Roy Blundon Centre website.
+For information about the services available at Grenfell Campus, contact the Student Services Learning Centre by telephone to (709) 637-6268, or by e-mail to email@example.com, or through the Student Services Learning Centre website.
+For information about the services available at the Fisheries and Marine Institute Campus, contact the Department of Student Affairs by telephone to (709) 757-0702, or through the Department of Student Affairs website.